 Document Title: CommandPoint Update

 Report Author(s): Peter Suter

 Lead Director: Peter Suter

 Contact Details: peter.suter@lond-amb.nhs.uk

 Why is this coming to the Trust Decision for the Trust board to authorise the transition

 Board? to CommandPoint.

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

-Audit Committee

 Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

-The Total Control of the Control of

 Recommendation for the Trust The Trust Board is asked to:

 Board: accept the contents of this report.

 give authority to proceed with transition to

 CommandPoint as planned.

-delegate authority to the Deputy Chief Executive to oversee the actual transition on behalf of the
+delegate authority to the Deputy Chief Executive

+to oversee the actual transition on behalf of the

 Trust Board

-Executive Summary Trust Board

-ve on 8 June 2011.
+The project remains on track for go live on 8 June 2011.
 There are two papers attached;

-The project remains on track for go in c on o dunc 2011.
-There are two papers attached,

-Update from Project Executive e, including the request for authority to proceed.

-oviding independent Project Assurance, specifically

-The conclusion is supportive of the project proceeding to go
+- Update from Project Executive, including the request for authority to proceed. - Report from the consultant providing independent Project Assurance, specifically referencing the Page report.
+The conclusion is supportive of the project proceeding to go live.

-live.
-The contribution to capporate of the project processing to go

-All the system testing has been con npleted satisfactorily, outstanding bugs are appended to this

-completed successfully.
-Updates on both of these aspects of

-the project have been regularly report ed to the Trust Board.
+All the system testing has been completed satisfactorily, outstanding bugs are appended to this report.
+All planned training has been completed successfully.
+Updates on both of these aspects of the project have been regularly reported to the Trust Board.

-Key issues for the Trust Board

 To be satisfied that the project is ready to go live.

-Attachments 0044

-CommandPoint Project Update - May

-CommandPoint Project Assurance Report
+CommandPoint Project Update - May 2011 CommandPoint Project Assurance Report

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-The NHS is accountable to the public, communities and patients that it serves.
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment $\square$ To improve our delivery of safe and high quality patient care using all available pathways $\boxtimes$ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: $\bowtie$ That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+The NHS provides a comprehensive service, available to all 2.
+Access to NHS services is based on clinical need, not an individual's ability to pay $\square$ The NHS aspires to the highest standards of excellence and professionalism 4.
+NHS services must reflect the needs and preferences of patients, their families and their carers 5.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources. $\boxtimes$ The NHS is accountable to the public, communities and patients that it serves.
 Equality Impact Assessment Has an Equality Impact Assessment been carried out?
 Yes No Key issues from the assessment: None.